Hervar77/infinity-doc/mkdocs/api/infinity.file.md

 Parameters:

 - srcFileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should be moved
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the file which should be moved.

 - dstFileName: `string`
-  >filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the the new location of the file
+  >Filename, relative path (location relative to the folder with the used INFINITY.JS executable file) or absolute path to the the new location of the file.

 Return type: `boolean`